DominikButz/DYAlertControllerExample/README.md

 ## Usage

 The usage is very similar to UIAlertController.
-See an alert example below.
-Before you can access the
+See the following example.

 ###Code example: Creating an alert